FakeCast/storage_monitor/README.md

 Grafana for visualization: https://grafana.com/

 ## References
 https://github.com/stevenctong/vmax_monitoring - Used as reference to develop the code in Ruby https://github.com/ciarams87/PyU4V - I got many problems trying to install some python libraries on my Linux machine, so I decided to recode some functions from PyU4V in Ruby.

-## RUVNX.rb
+## ruvnx.rb
   Script that run commands via navseccli on VNX array's to get performance data

-## vnx__monitoring.rb
+## vnx_monitoring.rb
   File that make the requests, parse data and put in InfluxDB

   You must initialize a new instance of the VnxGetter class and set the follow attributes:
   ```
   collect_vnx = VnxGetter.new